JakeAnto/JakeAnto.github.io/docs/blog/posts/git-tutorial.md

     git add .
     ```

+??? question "Why do we need to stage files?"
+    Staging files allows you to selectively commit only the files that you want to.
+This is useful when you want to commit only a few files, and not all the files in the repository.

 Whenever we complete a task, we stage them to the index.
 Staged files are ready to be committed to the repository.
 Let's commit our changes to the repository.

 ### Committing files